PrimisAI/nexus/SECURITY.md

 ## Response

-- **Fixes** for critical vulnerabilities released as soon as possible in the next patch
+- Fixes for critical vulnerabilities will be released as soon as possible in the next patch.

 ## Disclosure